kartoza/charts/charts/nextcloud/v2.0.0/README.md

 </td>
 <td>

-PHP Configuration files Will be injected in /usr/local/etc/php/conf.d Value is a mapping of filename --> file content To make sure your PHP conf is overriding the default, create a filename with last alphabetical order, like "z-php.ini"
+PHP Configuration files

+Will be injected in /usr/local/etc/php/conf.d
+Value is a mapping of filename --> file content
+To make sure your PHP conf is overriding the default, create a filename with last alphabetical order, like "z-php.ini"

 </td>
 </tr>
 		<tr>
 <td>

-<a id="nextcloud.strategy.type" class="anchor">nextcloud.strategy.type</a>
+<a id='nextcloud.strategy.type' class="anchor">nextcloud.strategy.type</a>

 </td>
 <td>